freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-docs-theme.md

 #### Translating docs with internal links

-When you work on translating docs on Crowdin, make sure to substitute the `#target-section-heading-id` with the id on the translated document.
+When you work on translating docs on Crowdin, make sure to replace the `#target-section-heading-id` with the id on the translated document.
 [Learn more about translating docs here](how-to-translate-files.md#translate-documentation).

 ## Work on the docs theme